 Molecular analysis of Plasmodium vivax has potential to provide important information on the transmission dynamics of the parasites.
-The VivaxGEN platform was developed to support the population genetic analyses by providing a framework for collating, analyzing and sharing P. vivax short tandem repeat data.
+The VivaxGEN-MS platform was developed to support the population genetic analyses by providing a framework for collating, analyzing and sharing P. vivax short tandem repeat data.

 The platform provides a repository for raw data generated by capillary electrophoresis (FSA files), with fragment analysis and standardized allele calling tools.
 Using the query system users can filter, select and differentiate samples and alleles based on specified criteria.